Trapp, M. Lynn

 Lynn is principal Artistic Director for the Marianne Webb and David Bateman Distinguished Organ Recital Series endowed in perpetuity at Southern Illinois University at Carbondale, where he hosts the biennial recital in Shryock Auditorium.

-Since 1996 Dr. Trapp has served as Director of Worship & Music, Organist/Pianist, at St. Olaf Catholic Church in downtown Minneapolis where he directs an extensive program including radio and television broadcasts.
-In 2001, he led the installation of the 67 rank Lively-Fulcher pipe organ at St. Olaf and recorded the first CD on the instrument Recital in the City.
-He has conducted choir tours abroad to Austria, Poland, Czech Republic, Germany, Ireland, England, Holy Land, Spain, and Portugal.
+From 1996-2015 Dr. Trapp served as Director of Worship & Music, Organist/Pianist at St. Olaf Catholic Church in downtown Minneapolis where he directed a landmark worship and music department with choral & liturgical ministry, concert series, and radio and television ministry.
+In 2001 he directed the installation of the new 67 rank Lively-Fulcher pipe organ at St. Olaf Church.

 In 2015 he became the Director of Liturgy & Music at St. Joseph Church in Baltimore.

 He has served the Council and Board of Directors of the National Association of Pastoral Musicians.
 He served as co-chair of the NPM national convention in Baltimore, 2018.